 “Then, for a man, the helpmate suitable for him means that he by himself is inadequate,” Wilson explained.

-So if man by himself is inadequate, might it also follow that the church would benefit from a female voice?
+So if man by himself is inadequate, might it also follow that the church would benefit from the input of women in meaningful ways?
 If men and women TOGETHER reflect the image of God, might it not follow that the church (at the very least at the deacon board level) would benefit from the perspective of women?

 Of the many responses online to the masculine church idea, here are a few.